North Sikkim: A piece of heaven

 While returning from the Lake, visit Chopta Valley or Kala Pathhar for the beautiful mountains.
 In Feb-March Chopta Valley blooms with colorful flowers and feels like paradise.
 Thangu Village is the name of the settlement across the Chopta Valley.
 Further Kala Pathhar (the black mountain) awaits you with lush green landscape and snow in season.
 An early morning departure and a super-bumpy ride would leave you exhausted as you return to your hotel in Lachen for Lunch.
 Get some rest and depart for Lachung.
 (2-3 hours journey).
 Spend the day at leisure exploring the local culture or just letting the wind caress your face.

-Day 3- Lachen to Zero point, Yumthang Valley, Hot Spring and back to Gangtok.
+Day 3- Lachen to Zero Point, Yumthang Valley, Hot Spring, and back to Gangtok.

 Wake up early to catch the morning beauty.
 Leave from your hotel with your packed breakfast around 6:30 am and head to Yumthang Valley.
 (A 25 km stretch).
 The serene river flowing through the green pasture land with the snow capped mountains in the background is a view to die for.
 No kidding!
 Further, the drive through Yumthang Valley seems straight out of a postcard.

-Postcard from Yumthang Valley in Sikkim
+Postcard from the dreamy Yumthang Valley

 Return to Lachung for lunch.
 Soon after drive to Gangtok and end your memorable road trip as you check in to your hotel in Gangtok.